nfsi-canada/OBStools/docs/atacr.rst

 - ``ZP-21``

-If you are using the ``DayNoise`` objects to calculate the transfer functions, the following may be further available (if all components are available):
+If you are using a ``DayNoise`` object to calculate the transfer functions, the following may also be possible (if all components are available):

 - ``ZH``